rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 And the if statement is the most common in the script.

+<a name="ShellCheck"></a>

+## Lint Shellcheck

+Coding in this script is linted using ShellCheck online at
+<a target="_blank" href="https://shellcheck.com">shellcheck.com</a> or installed from
+<a target="_blank" href="https://github.com/koalaman/shellcheck">https://github.com/koalaman/shellcheck</a>

+To override the triggering of one of its particular rules so that it does not appear as an error, a line like this is added

+<pre># shellcheck disable=SC2059</pre>

 ## Time start and elapsed

 Near the script's beginning, the MacOS <tt>date</tt> command is used to obtain a starting time stamp: